Height: Somewhere between five-three and five-six,

-Vehicle: I drive a 12 year old Chevy truck.
+Vehicle: I drive an old SUV.
 I like to be able to haul things around.

 Pets: Pomeranians, two as of today.
-Thinking about a puppy.
+Always thinking about a puppy.

-Marital status: Permanently attached to my Renaissance Man (Rod).
+Marital status: Permanently attached to my Renaissance Man (Hubby).

 Clothing style: It used to be sort of Bohemian gypsy-queen belly dancer meets Biker Chick.
 I still like lots of soft shimmery fabrics.
-Skirts and boots for the public, social events, and dinner with friends.
-Sandals in summer to show off red toenails.
+Skirts and Lucchese boots, sandals in summer to show off red toenails.
 Wetsuit or shorts with all the proper PPEs for kayaking.
 Jeans and tees on my day off.
 And lots of jewelry that I make myself.

 Jewelry: Lots!
 I love natural things, like stone beads and shells, and I love copper beads and trinkets.
 I often give away stones at my signings.

-Hobbies: Jewelry making, whitewater paddling in my Remix kayak, yoga-stretching, reading, weight-lifting, writing — wait, that’s a job — and snuggling with my Renaissance Man.
+Hobbies: Jewelry making, whitewater paddling in one of out 14 kayaks, yoga-stretching, reading, weight-lifting, writing — wait, that’s a job — and snuggling with the Hubs.
 I also make it point to read every day, though for a writer, that’s much more like part of the job.